Features

 Trash & Soft Delete#

 When a policy uses the soft_delete decision, files are diverted to a trash directory instead of being permanently deleted.
+Soft-delete is supported across both the FUSE and ptrace enforcement backends—in ptrace mode, unlinkat calls are intercepted and replaced with mkdirat + renameat2 syscall injection to atomically move files to trash.
 Manage diverted files with the trash command:

 # List diverted items